 The ICRC regional delegation in the Pacific

 The ICRC regional delegation in the Pacific is based in Suva, Fiji.
-It covers 16 countries (Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu) and autonomous states, territories and colonies.
+It covers 16 countries (Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Federated States of Micronesia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu) and other territories of the Pacific.
 The delegation's main focus is the promotion of international humanitarian law (IHL) and other humanitarian issues with governments, security forces, academic circles, the media and civil society.
 It also provides relief assistance to communities affected by conflict, visits detainees and supports and works with Red Cross National Societies in the region.

 The regional delegation in the Pacific visits detainees arrested in connection with past unrest in Fiji and the Solomon Islands.
 In 2010, it began visiting prisons in Papua New Guinea.
 The aim of these visits is to ensure that treatment of detainees and conditions of detention meet internationally recognized standards.
 The ICRC shares its findings and suggestions with the relevant authorities.
 In the Solomon Islands the ICRC supports a family visit programme for detainees – this is managed by the Solomon Islands Red Cross.